DIY Bird House Halloween Haunted Houses

-Hello!
-Today I am excited to share with you my DIY project for making Haunted Houses from wooden birdhouses.
-I made these last year after falling in love with the ones at Pottery Barn Kids.
+Hello Crafty Friends!
+Today I am excited to share with you a fun project for making your own DIY Haunted Houses.
+I made these last year after falling in love with the ones I saw at Pottery Barn Kids.
 I knew I didn’t want to spend the money purchasing them, so I set out to recreate them.
-I found some cute wooden birdhouse at Joanne Fabrics.
-I was just planning on using these, but on my way out, I saw a wooden haunted house marked way down in their Halloween section so I bought that too!
-I already had acrylic paint and random wood scraps on hand, so I was all set!
+I found some cute wooden birdhouse at Joanne Fabrics and a fun unfinished haunted house.
+With a little paint, glitter and paper mache, I turned them into a spooky Halloween village.

 Supplies Needed for DIY Haunted Houses

 - Small Wooden birdhouses or unfinished haunted houses

 - A larger wooden bird house would be so fun!

 - Newspaper or white paper for paper mache

 - For Paper Mache: White Glue and thin printer paper or newspaper.

 - Assortment of small wood or cardboard scraps to build on to the houses.

 - Acrylic paint and brushes